zerubeus/elektron-mcp/README.md

 To use with Claude AI, add the MCP server configuration in Claude Desktop:

+⚠️ **Important**: You don't need to clone the repository or install the packages, all you need is to add the MCP server configuration to your claude_desktop_config.json file the MPC server is already published on pypi.

 Go to Claude > Settings > Developer > Edit Config > claude_desktop_config.json to include the following:

 ```json